CoderDojoTC/arduino/docs/costume-kit-parts.md

 In addition to these kits, you will need a PC or laptop with a USB port that you can install the Arduino IDE and Arduino device drivers.
 If you don't have admin rights to your computer you can't use it for this project.

 These kits assume that you have a soldering iron and solder.
 But you don't have to do a lot of soldering!
 The LED strips only have three wires that need to be connected.
 If you use a breadboard you can get by with minimal soldering.
 It helps to have some 24-gauge solid-core wire to solder wires that can easily slide into the breadboards.
-For elaborate costumes that have LEDs on different parts of the costume we suggest black 24-gauge stranded wire.
+For elaborate costumes that have LEDs on different parts of the costume we suggest black 26-gauge stranded wire.
 The stranded wire is more flexible and will not break after being bent repeatedly.
+See below for sample links.

 If you are a cost-conscious buyer, we strongly suggest you start to order your parts around mid-September.
 This allows the lower cost parts to be ordered from China.
 They take 2-3 weeks to arrive and if you don't get them by the first week of October you can still reorder some missing parts.

 ## Getting Low-Cost Hardware From eBay/China In Time
-If you are a good planner and willing to do some work you can get very low-cost parts from China at a fraction of the prices you see in kits.
+If you are a good planner and willing to do some work you can get very low-cost parts from China at a fraction of the prices you see on Amazon or in various kits.
 Just remember that the parts should be ordered 2-3 weeks before your courses start.

 For the Hardware Courses here are the typical components you will use: